hubtype/botonic/docs/docs/plugins/plugin-flow-builder.md

+---

-# Botonic Plugin Flow Builder
+title: Plugin Flow Builder
+id: plugin-flow-builder

+---

+---

+For more information, refer to **[GitHub](https://github.com/hubtype/botonic/tree/master/packages/botonic-plugin-flow-builder)**.

+---

 ## What Does This Plugin Do?